watertap-org/watertap/docs/technical_reference/costing/gac.rst

 .. csv-table::
    :header: "Description", "Symbol", "Variable Name", "Default Value", "Units"

-   "Capital cost", ":math:`C_{cap}`", "capital_cost", ":math:`USD_2020`"
+   "Total unit capital cost", ":math:`C_{cap}`", "capital_cost", "10,000", ":math:`USD\_2020`"
-   "Contactor(s) capital cost", ":math:`C_{cap,bed}`", "contactor_cost", ":math:`USD_2020`"
+   "Capital cost of contactor(s)", ":math:`C_{cap,bed}`", "contactor_cost", "10,000", ":math:`USD\_2020`"
-   "The value of mass used to determine the unit cost for initial charge", ":math:`M_{GAC}^{ref}`", "bed_mass_gac_ref", "18143.7", ":math:`kg`"
+   "Mass of GAC initial charge used to determine the unit cost", ":math:`M_{GAC}^{min}`", "bed_mass_gac_ref", "4", ":math:`kg`"
-   "GAC adsorbent cost per unit mass", ":math:`C_{unit,carbon}`", "adsorbent_unit_cost", ":math:`USD_2020/kg`"
-   "Adsorbent capital cost", ":math:`C_{cap,carbon}`", "adsorbent_cost", ":math:`USD_2020`"
+   "Unit cost of GAC adsorbent for initial charge", ":math:`C_{unit,carbon}`", "adsorbent_unit_cost", "2", ":math:`USD\_2020/kg`"
+   "Capital cost of GAC adsorbent", ":math:`C_{cap,carbon}`", "adsorbent_cost", "10,000", ":math:`USD\_2020`"
-   "Other process capital costs", ":math:`C_{cap,other}`", "other_process_cost", ":math:`USD_2020`"
+   "Capital costs of other process supplements", ":math:`C_{cap,other}`", "other_process_cost", "10,000", ":math:`USD\_2020`"
-   "Approximate GAC system energy consumption*", ":math:`P`", "energy_consumption", ":math:`kW`"
+   "Approximate GAC system energy consumption*", ":math:`P`", "energy_consumption", "100", ":math:`kW`"
-   "Fixed operating costs", ":math:`C_{op}`", "fixed_operating_cost", ":math:`USD_2020/yr`"
+   "Fixed operating costs", ":math:`C_{op}`", "fixed_operating_cost", "10,000", ":math:`USD\_2020/yr`"
-   "Cost to regenerate spent GAC adsorbent by an offsite regeneration facility", ":math:`C_{op,regen}`", "gac_regen_cost", ":math:`USD_2020/year`"
+   "Operating costs to regenerate spent GAC adsorbent", ":math:`C_{op,regen}`", "gac_regen_cost", "10,000", ":math:`USD\_2020/year`"
-   "Cost to makeup spent GAC adsorbent with fresh adsorbent", ":math:`C_{op,makeup}`", "gac_makeup_cost", ":math:`USD_2020/year`"
+   "Operating costs to makeup spent GAC adsorbent with fresh adsorbent", ":math:`C_{op,makeup}`", "gac_makeup_cost", "10,000", ":math:`USD\_2020/year`"

 Capital Cost Calculations
 +++++++++++++++++++++++++

+Costing GAC contactors is defaulted to purchasing 1 operational and 1 redundant contactor for alternating operation with minimal downtown.
+For large systems, this may be a poor assumption considering vessel sizing and achieving pseudo-steady state.
+The number of contactors input by the user should justify reasonable (commercially available) dimensions of identical modular contactors in parallel.
+When costing several operational vessels, the area reported in the unit model should be interpreted as the sum of the areas across all operating GAC contactors.
+The costing parameters may be selected from either steel pressure-fed vessels or concrete gravity-fed basins by the ``contactor_type`` argument.
+Note this only affects costing calculations.
+Volume dimensions calculations within the model remain assuming a cylindrical bed.
 Capital costs are determined by the summation of three costing terms.
 Each term is is calculated by a one parameter (different for each term) function considering economy of scale.

     .. math::

         C_{cap,tot} = C_{cap,bed}+C_{cap,carbon}+C_{cap,other}

 Contactor and GAC adsorbent capital costs are estimated using functions and parameters reported in US EPA, 2021.
 Contactors are assumed to be carbon steel pressure vessels with plastic internals and are determined as a polynomial function of individual contactor volume.
 The unit cost per kilogram of GAC adsorbent needed is calculated using an exponential function.
 A maximum reference mass is imposed in the costing method to define a best available price where above this required charge, the price would no longer be discounted.
 Other process costs (vessels, pipes, instrumentation, and controls) included in the US EPA, 2021 model are aggregated into a separate term.
 The parameters for the power law function with respect to the total system contactor volume were regressed using results from the US EPA, 2021 model.

     .. math::

         & C_{cap,bed} = \left( N_{op}+N_{red} \right)\left( x_0+x_1\left( \frac{V}{N_{op}} \right)+x_2\left( \frac{V}{N_{op}} \right)^2+x_3\left( \frac{V}{N_{op}} \right)^3 \right) \\\\
+        & M_{GAC}^{min} = \text{min}\left(M_{GAC}^{model}, M_{GAC}^{ref}} \\\\
-        & C_{carbon} = y_0e^{y_1M_{GAC}^{ref}} \\\\
+        & C_{carbon} = y_0e^{y_1M_{GAC}^{min}} \\\\
         & C_{cap,carbon} = C_{carbon}M_{GAC} \\\\
         & C_{cap,other} = z_0\left( \left( N_{op}+N_{red} \right)\frac{V}{N_{op}} \right)^{z_1}